Therapy Didn't Work for Me Until I Changed This One Thing

 I also came to deeply appreciate the interplay of nature and nurture.
 My temperament, personality type, and unique neurodiversity affect how I experience life—and how I heal.
 One person’s struggle may feel unbearable to another, and that’s OK.
 Healing isn’t one-size-fits-all.

-Many Muslims believe that prayer, fasting, and charity alone will heal them.
+Many Muslims (and people of other faiths) believe that prayer, fasting, and charity alone will heal them.
 But faith without inner work is incomplete.
-Allah says: “Indeed, Allah will not change the condition of a people until they change what is in themselves.”
-That inner work is our responsibility.
+God says in the Quran (13:11): “Indeed, Allah will not change the condition of a people until they change what is in themselves.”
+Inner work is our responsibility.
+We cannot place that on God or anyone else.
+We have to self-reflect, understand our innate strengths and weakness, then decide to change, and take all the appropriate actions to achieve that transformation inside of us first, if we want to see a change in our reality.

-Some Muslims reject practices like meditation, thinking they’re from other religions.
-But Islam is filled with introspection, silence, and reflection.
+Some Muslims and other monotheists reject practices like meditation, thinking it’s derived from polytheistic religions.
+But introspection, silence, and reflection are encourages in Islam and frankly most religions.
 Prophet Muhammad (peace be upon him) regularly reflected in the cave before revelation.
 And throughout the Qur’an, we’re told to reflect, ponder, and look within.
 On the one end of the spectrum, LOA encourages meditation to manifesting wealth and true love, whereas on the other end of the spectrum Muslims encourage to meditation solely if it encompasses versus of the Quran or the 99 Names and Attributes of Allah.
 What helped me to heal, and grow was to use meditation, reflection, and introspection as a way of reviewing myself and how I show up in my life, and examine how my actions are shaping my reality.
-If Muslims don’t take the time to pause and look inward, and we only reflect on God and His perfection, then how can we take account of ourselves and take responsibility for our part that we play?
-Reflect on God.
-But don’t cleverly, albeit subconsciously, bypassing ownership of your part that you play in making the necessary changes.
-"Indeed, Allah will not change the condition of a people until they change what is in themselves."
-(Quran, Surah Ar-Ra'd 13:11) This verse indicates that Allah does not impose change on an individual or the community at large.
+If people don’t take the time to pause and look inward, and we only reflect on God and His perfection, then how can we take account of ourselves and take responsibility for our action that contribute to our circumstance?
+Reflect on God—yes!
+But don’t cleverly, and subconsciously, bypassing ownership of your part that you play in making the necessary changes.
+I can’t emphasis this verse from the Quran enough: "Indeed, Allah will not change the condition of a people until they change what is in themselves."
+(Quran, Surah Ar-Ra'd 13:11).
+This verse indicates that God does not impose change on an individual (or the community at large).
 Each of us must work on improving ourselves before any external circumstances can be transformed by God.
+As well, the interesting thing about this particular verse is that, the people God was referring to in this passage was a community was was blessed beyond measure, and so God was referring to not changing their ‘good condition’ into a bad one.
+So it works both ways!
+He won’t change your good or bad condition — unless and until you transform what’s in your heart.
+If you want your good condition to last, then keep your heart healed.
+If you don’t want to change your bad condition, then keep avoiding your inner-work.
+It’s that simple.
+And no-one can do that work for you.
+Only you can do this for yourself.

-Another verse that changed my life is: “A believer is a mirror to another believer.”
+Another verse that changed my life as a Muslim is: “A believer is a mirror to another believer.”
 This taught me that people in our lives reflect parts of ourselves we may not want to face—sometimes in painful ways.
 Healing isn’t just about “cutting off toxic people”—it’s also about asking, What are they here to teach me about myself?
+That’s a big one!
+It’s easy to play the victim card and put the blame on anyone we can find.
+Certainly, when you are a child, you are blameless… But as an adult, are you accepting the same level of helplessness as when you experienced childhood trauma.
+You’ve got this.
+You can face your fears and build new empowering skills.
+You can heal and grow!

 As I reflect…

-It wasn’t until I acknowledged my trauma, honored my faith, rejected toxic positivity, and embraced personal responsibility that true healing began.
+It wasn’t until I acknowledged my trauma, honored my faith, rejected the toxic positivity that comes from Law of Attraction, and embraced personal responsibility that God transformed my circumstance.
 My healing was never meant to be a rejection of my faith—it was meant to be a return to it, in a way that honored my full humanity.

 So if therapy hasn’t worked for you yet, maybe you’re not broken.
 Maybe you just haven’t been seen as a whole person—mind, body, soul, and spirit.
 And maybe you just haven’t been working on establishing a secure attachment within yourself, others, and God.

-If you’re ready to embark on your healing journey and you are interested in faith-based therapy, or if you’re specifically looking for a Muslim Coach and Hypnotherapist, I invite you to setup a FREE Discovery Call to find out if we’re a good fit to work together.
-Let’s connect and start this journey towards healing together.
+If you’re ready to embark on your healing journey and you are interested in faith-aligned therapy, or if you’re specifically looking for a Muslim Coach and Hypnotherapist, I invite you to setup a FREE Discovery Call to find out if we’re a good fit to work together.
+Let’s connect and start this transformational journey towards healing and empowerment.
 Book your call today!